Educational Studies Department (EDS)

 Literacy Methods II: Early Childhood/Elementary Education

-The course will focus on teaching reading and literacy strategies and techniques in pre-K through grade 3 classrooms.
-It will cover pedagogy and application of best practices in literacy instruction.
+The course focuses on teaching reading and literacy strategies and techniques in pre-K through grade 3 classrooms.
+This course covers pedagogy and application of best practices in literacy instruction.
 Prerequisite: grade of "C" or better in EDS 318; must be taken concurrently with ECE 413; admission to teacher education.
 Offered Fall, Spring.

 ECE 421 Cr.3